ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 ### Use Fixed Strings When Using Histogram Macros

-When using histogram macros (calls such as `UMA_HISTOGRAM_ENUMERATION`), you're not allow to construct your string dynamically so that it can vary at a callsite.
+When using histogram macros (calls such as `UMA_HISTOGRAM_ENUMERATION`), you're not allowed to construct your string dynamically so that it can vary at a callsite.
 At a given callsite (preferably you have only one), the string should be the same every time the macro is called.
 If you need to use dynamic names, use the functions in histogram_functions.h instead of the macros.